Elusive-Penguin/py-explanations/explanations.md

 If assert is False then it raises an AssertionError, a special type of error that says that whatever was after assert was false.
 The practical use of this is testing stages of a larger function (and finding when it doesn't meet your expectations).

 Python kindly evaluates expressions for us.
-With this, we can use a conditonal with assert
+With this, we can use a conditional with assert
 ```Python
 1 + 1 == 2 # Evaluates to True
 assert 1+1 == 2 # Evaluates to True, and as previous, assert True continues